jyellick/obc-docs/techspec.md

 <tr>
 <td width="30%"><img src="refarch-memb.png"></td>
 <td valign="top">
 Openchain is a private-validator network protocol, so all entities are required to register with membership services to get identity to access and to transact on the network.
 Validators at network setup can determine the level of permissioning required to transact.
 It is possible for a network to be very liberally permissioned, allowing ease of access supporting rapid and high adoption goals, and it is possible for a network to be very restricted.
-The validators that set up the network configure this.<p><p>
+This is configured in network setup.<p><p>

 Registration Authority issues enrollment certificate necessary to establish identity for a member.
 Once registered, the member has the required credentials to participate in the network, no need for proof-of-work or proof-of-stake at this point. <p><p>